 The procedure for withdrawing from all courses is as follows:

-- Obtain a withdrawal form provided by the Retention Manager in the Office of Enrollment. - 2.
+- 1. Obtain a withdrawal form provided by the Retention and Student Success Manager. - 2.
 Secure required signatures and complete the form. - 3.
 Return the completed form to the Records Office.

 RETURN OF TITLE IV FUNDS POLICY